andrew-rothstein/Bd-GPL/README.md

-# NextStrain build for Bd GPL Rothstein et al.
+# NextStrain build for Bd GPL